-How to Ripen an Avocado in Under 10 Minutes | Reader's Digest
+How to Ripen an Avocado in Under 10 Minutes

-All you need is plastic wrap and a microwave.
-And an avocado.

 Avocados are the Internet’s favorite fruit.
 Everywhere you click, there’s a discussion about how healthy they are, how expensive they are, and whether they’re considered fruits or vegetables.
-(Are you eating enough healthy fats?)

-But whether or not you eat enough avocado toast to lose your chances at buying a house, that fruit is still worth keeping in your life—for nutritional benefits and beauty hacks.
+But whether or not you eat enough avocado toast to lose your chances of buying a house, that fruit is still worth keeping in your life—for nutritional benefits and beauty hacks.

 The problem is finding the best avocado.
 Once ripe, it only stays good for two or three days before it’s too late.
-Your best bet is buying an unripe avocado and helping the process along, which saves you time and money.
+Your best bet is buying an unripe avocado and helping the process along, which saves you time and money—just don’t throw your avocados in the fridge along with these other foods that shouldn’t go in your refrigerator, because they’re best kept at room temperature.
 (Did we mention avocados are expensive?)
 Here’s how to ripen avocados at home:

 If the avocado is not quite ripe and not hard:

 A ripe avocado in just two minutes?!
-Yes, it is possible, thanks to this Taste of Home hack.
+Yes, it is possible, thanks to this Taste of Home hack for how to ripen avocados.
 Cut it in half vertically and remove the pit.
 Wrap each half in microwave-safe plastic wrap.
 Microwave on high for two minutes.
 When they’re cool enough to hold, run the wrapped avocados under cold water so they stop cooking.

 Tatiana Ayazo/Rd.com